MicrosoftDocs/azure-docs/articles/marketplace/partner-center-portal/create-new-saas-offer.md

 ### App version

-This is an optional field used in the AppSource marketplace to identify the version number of your offer.
+This field is optional and used in the AppSource marketplace to identify the version number of your offer.

 ### Standard Contract for the Microsoft commercial marketplace